-The University is committed to a drug-free environment and has established clear policies that are included in the Student Handbook.
+The University is committed to a drug-free environment and has established clear policies that are included in the Student Handbook (simmons.edu/handbook).
 The Handbook also describes the drug and alcohol abuse education programs in compliance with the 1989 Amendments to the Drug-Free Schools and Communities Act and the Drug-Free Workplace Act of 1988.